Naxus28/nodePractice/myLoggerModule/README.md

 var logger = require('logger');
 logger.log('Hello World')); //should log 'Hello World' to the console

-/* a module can also export its member functions individually such as below.
+/* a module can also export its member methods individually such as below.
  * Like in the case above, the methods exported here can't be accessed directly because they are members of the exported module object
  */